Franz Wilhelm Kampschulte: Life

 During the 1860s he turned his attentions to Calvin.
 The first volume of what was intended as a three volume work, entitled "John Calvin: his church and his state in Geneva" was printed in 1869.
 In it he described the political and religious conflicts in Geneva.
 The volume then addressed Calvin's development as a reformer, his first Geneva period, his banishment from the city and his return in 1541.
 The themes for the second volume included Calvin's further struggles and eventual triumph in Geneva.
 Kampschulte died on 3 December 1872, apparently from the lung disease by which he had been troubled ever since his childhood, still working on the second volume, reportedly with his quill pen in his hand.
 This second volume was in the end completed by Walter Goetz and published in 1899.
 The third volume never appeared.

 Reflections

 Kampschulte was a conscientious, cautious and persistent researcher.
-Just a few weeks before his death he was still working away in the archives at Berne on research for his second volume on the career of John Calvin.
+Just a few weeks before his death he was still working away in the archives at Bern on research for his second volume on the career of John Calvin.

 He was a friend of Franz Heinrich Reusch and Theodor Stumpf, whose theological conclusions he broadly shared.
 He rejected the concept of Papal infallibility, powerfully re-asserted in 1869 at the First Vatican Council by Pope Pius IX.